microsoft/SynapseML/docs/mmlspark-serving.md

 `spark.readStream.distributedServer()`: For custom load balanced services `spark.readStream.continuousServer()`: For a custom load balanced, sub-millisecond latency continuous server

-To create the various different serving dataframes and use the equivalent statements after `df.writeSteam` for replying to the web requests
+To create the various different serving dataframes and use the equivalent statements after `df.writeStream` for replying to the web requests

 ### Head Node Load Balanced